RusDaminov/RusDaminov/README.md

 ### Hello there! 👋
-My name is Ruslan, here are some info about my coding experience:
+My name is Ruslan, here are some stats about my coding experience:

 **School 21 progress**
 <!--